kevinrodbe/library/content/02-resources-and-get.md

 ## Resources

-> The key abstraction of information in REST is a resource.
+The key abstraction of information in REST is a **resource**.
 Any information that can be named can be a resource: a document or image, a temporal service (e.g. "today's weather in Los Angeles"), a collection of other resources, a non-virtual object (e.g. a person), and so on.

 > Resources are the fundamental building blocks of web-based systems, to the extent that the Web is often referred to as being “resource-oriented.

-> Resources themselves are not tied to a database, a model, or a controller.
+Resources themselves are not tied to a database, a model, or a controller.
 They are a high-level description of the thing you’re trying to get hold of when you submit a request.
 What you actually do get hold of is never the resource itself, but a representation of it.

 Basically, anything that can be given a name can be a resource.